birkoss/ukulele/readme.md

 - When we click on a link from the favorite, we should use an anchor #index, to get to the correct chord

 - When a fret > 10, the finger is too close (like the 3rd B major)

+- Db Major contain a 5 frets chords, should allow that